xkbeyer/liquid/README.md

 ```
 var list = [1+2, 'Otto', true]
 ```
-_Hint:_ Currently only valid with a `var` declaration and an assigment.
+_Hint:_ Currently only valid with a `var` declaration and an assignment.

 Adding an element to the array above
 ```